mgutz/gorazor/README.md

 ## Layout & Views

-Let's cover the basic case of a view with a layout.
+Let's cover the basic use case of a view with a layout.
 In `razor` each template becomes a Go function.

-A layout is a unction a which receives the rendered result of a view.
+A layout is a function a which receives the rendered result of a view.
 That is, given a layout function named `Layout` and a view function `View`, the view is rendered as `Layout(View())`.